ozdemre/SDC-NanoDegree-Project2-Advanced-Lane-Finding/README.md

 ![alt text][image8]

 In order to fix it first I changed my thresholding parameters.
-It used to be a combination of magnitude of the gradient, direction of the gradient, and HLS color transformation with he "S" channel.
+It used to be a combination of magnitude of the gradient, direction of the gradient, and HLS color transformation with the "S" channel.
-This time I also added RGB Red channel for better performance and tuned my parameters more precisely.I tried using H channel from HLS color gradient but it didnt perform well.
+This time I also added RGB Red channel for better performance and tuned my parameters more precisely.
+I tried using H channel from HLS color gradient but it didnt perform well.
 Here is the code snippet:
 ```python
 def combined_sobel_gradient_threshold(img,s_thresh_min=170,s_thresh_max=255): #150 255
     # Choose a Sobel kernel size